Troopers Hill Field - Play Area

 There is a play area suitable for children of all ages on Troopers Hill Field at the top of the Hill.
 The play area was constructed due to the work of Friends of Troopers Hill in raising the funds and working with Bristol City Council to agree the design.

-Replace the Red Slide
+Replacing the Red Slide - Summer 2021

 The old red slide (the last remaining part of the pre-1980s play area) was left in place when this play area was built, but had to be removed in November 2019 - rust had made it structurally unsafe.